 First of all, stop thinking about normal.
 Every girl is different.
 What’s important is that you find out what’s normal for you; a period tracker will help you to do just that.
 All cycles are unique, but between pre-period, period and ovulation, there are a few things we all have in common:

 The dreaded premenstrual syndrome.
 Some common symptoms of PMS are headaches, bloating, irritability and crying more than usual.
 In other words, that urge to sit on the couch in joggers with a tub of ice cream and cry over ‘The Notebook’.
 We’ve all been there.

-Do you have the 'when is my period due' feeling?
-It’s common to experience PMS in the 3 days leading up to your period.
+It’s common to experience PMS in the three days leading up to your period.
 And just so you know: diet, caffeine and stress can increase the intensity of PMS symptoms.

-See your doctor if you find yourself bleeding through six or seven regular tampons a day or if you have your period for more than 7 days.
+See your doctor if you find yourself bleeding through six or seven regular tampons a day, or if you’re on your period for more than seven days.